 On page 154, in the Electrical Board Description Section under Usage Rules, change:

+Replace:

 A .ebd file is intended to be a stand-alone file, not referenced by or included in any .ibs or .pkg file.
 Electrical Board Descriptions are stored in a file whose name looks like <filename>.ebd, where <filename> must conform to the naming rules given in Section 3 of this specification.
 The .ebd extension is mandatory.

-to:
+With:

 A .ebd file is intended to be a stand-alone file, not referenced by or included in any .ibs or .pkg file.
-Electrical Board Descriptions are stored in a file whose name looks like <stem>.ebd, where <stem> shall conform to the naming rules given in the [File Name] keyword, The ebd extension is mandatory.
+Electrical Board Descriptions are stored in a file whose name looks like <stem>.ebd, where <stem> shall conform to the naming rules given in the [File Name] keyword.
+The ebd extension is mandatory.

 ------------------------------------------------------------

-On page 163, in the Electrical Board Description Section, replace:
+On page 163, in the Electrical Board Description Section,

+Replace:

 Keyword: [Reference Designator Map]